AR-92/mark/TUI_DOCUMENTATION.md

 ## Overview

 The mark TUI (Terminal User Interface) is a beautiful, interactive dashboard for the mark CLI tool that provides a complete graphical interface in the terminal using Gum components.

+**Note:** An enhanced version of the TUI is now available with a cleaner design, Solarized blue color scheme, and improved flow.
+See `ENHANCED_TUI_SUMMARY.md` for details.
 It brings together all functionality of mark in a user-friendly, visually appealing interface.

 ## Features